Nada (Belinda Peregrín song)

-"Nada" (English: "Nothing") is the third single from the Spanish born-Mexican singer Belinda, from her fourth studio album Catarsis.
+"Nada" (English: "Nothing") is the third single from the Mexican singer-songwriter Belinda, from her fourth studio album Catarsis.
 It was released on radio on July 5, 2013 by Capitol Latin.

 Background

 "Nada" was announced as the third single by Belinda via her Twitter account, was announced that the third single to promote the album would be a ballad that tells a story of impossible love.
 The song was released to radio stations globally in early July 2013.

 Composition

-The song was written by American songwriter nominated for Grammy Awards, Diane Warren, while the Spanish adaptation was provided by Mexican singer Belinda, and was produced by the Italian musician and record producer Loris Ceroni.
+The song was written by American songwriter nominated for Grammy Awards, Diane Warren, while the Spanish adaptation was provided by Spanish singer Belinda, and was produced by the Italian musician and record producer Loris Ceroni.
 The song is a Spanish adaptation of the song "Weightless".
 The single is a piano-ballad with a devastating vocals and a sound reminds to the melodic style of her debut self-titled album "Belinda" (2003) and the single "Ángel".